 As the law means that all online poker providers are based outside Norway, it's impossible to know how many Norwegians play online.

-Online Poker in Norway
+Playing Poker Online in Norway

 These card rooms are all based elsewhere, typically in jurisdictions like Gibraltar or Cyprus that offer tax advantages.
 This means the Norwegian government can't ban their operation in Norway.